Constipation: Top Causes, Warning Signs & How to Treat It

 • The need to use a finger to pass stool

-Chronic constipation is having two or more of these symptoms for three months or longer.
+Chronic cases have two or more of these symptoms for three months or longer.

-Chronic constipation may be linked to IBS, diabetes, multiple sclerosis, nerve dysfunction, hyperthyroidism, Parkinson’s disease, and pregnancy.
+In some cases, constipation may be linked to health conditions.
+For instance, it can happen with IBS, diabetes, or multiple sclerosis.
+Moreover, nerve damage, hyperthyroidism, Parkinson’s disease, and pregnancy can also lead to it.

 Table of Contents